igrep/monad-in-java-sample/README.md

 Sample classes to explain Monad in Java.

 Important Note: the source **can't be compiled**.
-Thoses classes are only for explanation.
+Those classes are only for explanation.
 Refer [highj](https://github.com/DanielGronau/highj) library for buildable implementation of Monad.